Remembrances

 P.S.
 I think I need a refresher course on my fire by friction.

 My family lived in Northville from 1979-1987 & by a stroke of good luck ended up on the Stockhausen’s block.
 I have many memories of a little Karl trying to keep up & play with Stocky & I, riding bikes,playing in a tree fort, or sledding in the winter..
 One day Juliet came knocking at the door and said she was babysitting when a cast iron pan suddenly fell from the kitchen wall and hit Karl in the head & there was a lot of blood..
 Karl had a bad cut on his head but didn’t cry.
 I remember thinking -wow he is tough, I guess he was used to getting hurt by then..
-Though i do remember hearing him cry many times because of how loud his little voice was, it carried over to my house and bounced off the church..
-One year after my family’s volvo got wreaked from a car crash, Karl at 4-5 yrs. old came walking up and when he saw the wreaked car he looked at me and my dad standing on our front porch then back at the car then back to us and said “totaled”.
+Though I do remember hearing him cry many times because of how loud his little voice was, it carried over to my house and bounced off the church..
+One year after my family’s Volvo got wrecked from a car crash, Karl, at 4-5 years old, came walking up and when he saw the wrecked car he looked at me and my dad standing on our front porch then back at the car then back to us and said “totaled”.
 We laughed because this was a cool saying in the mid 80’s..
 It was very cute.
 The year before leaving Northville I remember playing with Karl when Stocky was gone..
-Now days I reflect back with fond memories of those times, I truly thank God for Karl & the rest of the Stockhausen gang.
+Nowadays I reflect back with fond memories of those times, I truly thank God for Karl & the rest of the Stockhausen gang.
 PeaceLove&Guitars-Joel

 Karl’s memorial service was perhaps the most moving service I have ever attended.
 While I never had a chance to meet him, I felt that I learned so much about him, his passions, and his dreams.
 The most touching thing, though, was seeing that he had in fact left the world a better place than before he was in it.